Andy McGuigan

 Andrew McGuigan (24 February 1878 – 1948) was a Scottish professional footballer, described as "speedy and tricky".

-He began his career with Hibernian, before signing with Liverpool in 1900.
-With Liverpool he won a First Division champions medal in 1900–01.
-He was sold on to Middlesbrough in December 1902, but then struggled with injury and wound down his career in brief spells at Southport Central, Accrington Stanley, Burslem Port Vale, Bristol City, Barrow, and Exeter City.
+He began his career with Hibernian before signing with Liverpool in 1900.
+With Liverpool, he won a First Division champions medal in 1900–01.
+He was sold to Middlesbrough in December 1902.
+He then struggled with injury and wound down his career in brief spells at Southport Central, Accrington Stanley, Burslem Port Vale, Bristol City, Barrow, and Exeter City.
 He was later on the board of directors at Liverpool.

 Career

 Hibernian

-McGuigan started his professional career in 1898 with Hibernian in Division One of the Scottish Football League, following move from local side Newton Stewart (where he was playing when selected for an international trial match in 1897).
-He made his Hibs debut against Partick Thistle on 3 September, and scored in the 4–1 win.
+McGuigan started his professional career in 1898 with Hibernian in Division One of the Scottish Football League, following a move from local side Newton Stewart (where he was playing when selected for an international trial match in 1897).
+He made his Hibs debut against Partick Thistle on 3 September, scoring in the 4–1 win.
 He went on to score seven goals in 19 games in the 1898–99 season.
 He was the club's top scorer in the 1899–1900 campaign, hitting 12 goals in 19 games.
-During his time at Easter Road the club managed two top four finishes within a few points of second place, but some distance from the dominant Rangers.
+During his time at Easter Road, the club managed two top-four finishes within a few points of second place but some distance from the dominant Rangers.

 Liverpool

 He signed with Liverpool for the 1900–01 season and made his debut against Derby County on 6 October.
 He scored five goals in 14 First Division games, as the "Reds" were crowned champions of English football for the first time.
-He then scored nine goals in eighteen league games in 1901–02; five of his goals came in one game at Anfield, in a 7–0 win over Stoke on 4 January 1902, the first time a Liverpool player accomplished such a feat in a competitive match.
+He then scored nine goals in 18 league games in 1901–02; five of his goals came in one game at Anfield, in a 7–0 win over Stoke on 4 January 1902, the first time a Liverpool player accomplished such a feat in a competitive match.
 He scored 14 goals in 37 games in all competitions for Liverpool.